trombik/jekyll-site-info.mkrsgh.org/makerspace/courses/index.md

     url = "https://www.livescience.com/43296-what-is-stem-education.html"
 %}

-## Free courses for Cambodian nationals
+## Free courses for Cambodian students

-Courses are free for Cambodian nationals.
+Courses are free for Cambodian students.
 Please contact us for availability.
 We provide free courses for a group of Cambodian students, too.
 If you are an educator who wants to use our courses as part of your education programs, we are happy to help ([how?](../education)).